Joe Zelli

-Joe Zelli (Rome 1889 – Copake, New York 1971) ran celebrated nightclubs in Paris and New York City from the 1910s to the 1930s.
+Joe Zelli (Rome, 1889 – Copake, New York, 1971) was an American club owner ran celebrated nightclubs in Paris, France, and New York City from the 1910s to the 1930s.

-Zelli's Club, 16bis rue Fontaine, Paris opened in 1922 and closed in 1932.
+His most famous club was The Royal Box, at 16bis rue Fontaine, Paris, which opened in 1922 and closed in 1932.
 It had a balcony with an American bar and "royal boxes".

+The Royal Box is considered the first ever nightclub in the world, with opening hours from midnight until dawn.
+It was the nocturnal home to many members of the Lost Generation, expatriates who flocked to Paris after the First World War.
+Notable clients included Ernest Hemingway, Cole Porter, Buster Keaton, and Louise Brooks.

+The club had the most prominent jazz orchestra in Paris at the time and included Sidney Bechet and Eugene Bullard as bandleader.
+Bullard was a war hero who was the first African-American fighter pilot, flying for France in World War I.

+The filmmaker David McDonald stumbled upon Joe Zelli's grave while on a walk during the height of the pandemic in 2021.
+Feeling that Zelli was reaching out to him from beyond the grave, McDonald commenced a film entitled My Encounter With The Ghost Of Joe Zelli, which debuted in 2024.

-Zelli owned other clubs as well.
+Zelli returned to the U.S. and later owned other clubs, but none as successful as The Royal Box.

 A caricaturist named Zito drew guests to the nightclub over a period of four years, making a celebrity wall downstairs.
-This is said to be the inspiration for the caricatures at Sardi's in New York.
+This is said to be the inspiration for the caricatures at Sardi's restaurant in New York.